-On February 16, 2023 MAG closed a bought deal flow-through financing for total proceeds of \$17,133 (C\$23,024) for the Larder Project.
-The field team are currently reviewing the extensive property data and historical drill core as part of a property wide technical reassessment program to improve understanding of the different styles of mineralization, alteration and structure.
-The goal is to develop a long-term systematic exploration program to cover the entire property.
-Plans are being finalized for a drilling program in the second half of 2023 and 2024.
+On February 16, 2023, MAG closed a bought deal flow-through financing for total proceeds of \$17,133 (C\$23,024) for exploring the Larder Project during 2023 and 2024.
+The field team are currently undertaking a comprehensive re-evaluation of all existing drilling, targeted relogging of selected holes, rerunning all available pulps with 4-acid digestion, and additional geophysics, field mapping and sampling.
+The goal of this property-wide technical reassessment program is to improve understanding of the different styles of mineralization, alteration and structure as a basis to develop a long-term systematic property-wide exploration program.
+Initial plans are finalized, and drilling resumed on July 12, 2023 with a planned minimum of 17,000 metres for the second half of 2023.
+The program will expand as new data is collected and ultimately increasing to a multi-rig exploration program in 2024.